Carpentras (composer): Life

 In 1526 he became afflicted with tinnitus, a condition which terrified him, and which he described as a continuous hissing in his head.
 Apparently it was at this time that he withdrew from practical music-making and instead decided to devote himself to publishing his entire output of sacred music, an immense undertaking, and the earliest recorded such attempt in music history.
 The publication was troublesome; one of the printers failed to align the notes to staves correctly, and the entire process ended in arbitration at one point: however eventually, in the mid 1530s, he was able to issue four large collections of his music.
 Two of the volumes he dedicated to Pope Clement VII, and the other two to Cardinal Ippolito de'Medici.

-He seems to have held several ecclesiastical positions in Avignon in the last two decades of his life, including the deanship of St. Agricole, and he died in that town in 1548.
+He seems to have held several ecclesiastical positions in Avignon in the last two decades of his life, including the deanship of St. Agricole, where he died in 1548.
+Cardano reports that his excessive dedication to composition undermined his sanity, cautioning his readers that '"you must take care not to work with such excessive mental strain that you become insane… for it said that when the musician Carpentras labored too strongly in the art (to which the pope was very devoted), that he lost his reason'.